Morphemes in Linguistics

 Morphemes:

-In linguistics, a morpheme is the smallest component of word, or other linguistic unit, that has semantic meaning.
+In linguistics, a morpheme is the smallest component of words, or other linguistic unit, that has semantic meaning.
 According to the Yule(1985),

 " A morpheme is a small or minimum unit of meaning or grammatical function."

 Morphology deals with morphemes.
-Morpheme is a minimum unit so it never break.
+Morpheme is a minimum unit so it never breaks.

 For examples: